Versions (Master Data Services)

 Test different hierarchies without implementing them right away.

-When you change the structure of your model, such as when you create a new entity or domain-based attribute, the change applies to all versions.
+When you change the structure of your model, for example you create a new entity or domain-based attribute, this change applies to all versions.
 If you view an earlier version of the model, the entity or attribute is displayed, but no data exists.

 When a version is ready for users or for a subscribing system, you can set a flag to identify the version.
 You can move this flag from version to version as needed.
 Flags help users and subscribing systems identify which version of a model to use.